Helen Morgan (singer): Career

 Morgan was noticed by Florenz Ziegfeld while dancing in the chorus of his production of Sally in 1923, and she went on to perform with the Ziegfeld Follies in 1931, the Follies' last active year.
 During this period, she studied music at the Metropolitan Opera in her free time.

 In 1927, Morgan appeared as Julie LaVerne in the original cast of Show Boat, her best-known role.
 She sang "Bill" (lyrics by P.G.
 Wodehouse, music by Jerome Kern) and "Can't Help Lovin' Dat Man" in two stage runs and two film productions of Show Boat over a span of 11 years.

 During the run of Show Boat, however, Morgan's stardom led to difficulties.
 Her prominence in the world of New York nightclubs (actually illegal speakeasies in the era of Prohibition) led to her fronting a club called Chez Morgan, at which she entertained.
 On December 30, 1927, only days after the opening of Show Boat, she was arrested at Chez Morgan for violation of liquor laws.
 Charges were dropped in February 1928, and the club reopened as Helen Morgan's Summer Home, but she was arrested again on June 29 and this time indicted.
 A jury acquitted her at a trial held in April 1929.

 After appearing in the 1929 film version of Show Boat, she went on to star in Kern and Hammerstein's Broadway musical Sweet Adeline.
 The title was a reference to the famous barbershop quartet song.
 She took the role of burlesque star Kitty Darling in Rouben Mamoulian's 1929 classic feature film Applause, with stage act portrayals, as well as a cappella singing in private scenes.

 Personal life

-Morgan was married three times.
-Her first husband was Lowell Army, a fan she had met at a stage door while she was performing in Sally.
+Morgan was married four times.
+Her first husband was William Zeh, whom she married on July 3, 1919.
+Lowell Almy became her second husband on December 31, 1923.
+He was a fan she had met at a stage door while she was performing in Sally.
 On May 15, 1933, she married Maurice "Buddy" Maschke III, the grandson of longtime Ohio Republican Party leader Maurice Maschke.
 Morgan ended up suing Buddy Maschke for divorce in 1935.
-Her third husband was Lloyd Johnston, whom she married on July 27, 1941.
+Her fourth husband was Lloyd Johnson, whom she married on July 27, 1941.

 In 1926, Morgan had a daughter whom she gave up for adoption.